Sheena, Queen of the Jungle: Fictional character biography

 Sheena is the young, blonde daughter of Cardwell Rivington, who is exploring in Africa with his daughter in tow.
-When Cardwell dies from accidentally drinking a magic potion made by Koba, a native witch doctor, Sheena is orphaned.
-Koba raises the young girl as his daughter, teaching her the ways of the jungle and various central African languages.
+When Cardwell accidentally dies after drinking a magic potion made by Koba, a native witch doctor, Sheena is orphaned.
+Koba raises the girl as his own daughter, teaching her the ways of the jungle and various central African languages.
 The adult Sheena becomes "queen of the jungle" and acquires a monkey sidekick named Chim.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "Assisted by the great white hunter Bob Reynolds, Sheena fights everything under the sun, including but not limited to: hostile natives, hostile animals, giants, a super-ape, the Green Terror, sabre-tooth tigers, voodoo cultists, gorilla-men, devil-apes, blood cults, devil queens, dinosaurs, army ants, lion men, lost races, leopard-birds, cavemen, serpent gods, vampire-apes, etc."

-Originally costumed in a simple red dress, by issue #10 of Jumbo Comics Sheena acquired her iconic leopard-skin outfit.
+Originally costumed in a simple red dress, Sheena acquired her iconic leopard-skin bikini by issue #10 of Jumbo Comics.

 In time, Sheena's home village is destroyed, leaving Sheena with a white safari guide named Bob Reynolds (alternately called "Bob Reilly" or "Bob Rayburn"), who becomes her mate.
 In later incarnations, Sheena's mate is Rick Thorne.

-In the 2007 remake set in South America, Sheena's real name is Rachel Cardwell, daughter of Tony and Ramona Cardwell.
+The 1988 Jungle Comics began with the original 1940's Sheena living in retirement in contemporary New York, under the name Sharon McClory.
+She is given the opportunity to be rejuvenated by magical means so that she may return to Africa and join her similarly de-aged 1940s Fiction House stablemate (and Tarzan pastiche) Kaanga in a struggle against a murderous gang of terrorist poachers.

+The 1998 London Night reboot moved the action to South America, made Sheena a redhead, and gave her real name as Sheila Fortner.
+This incarnation of the character headed a substantial organization, with a crew of assistants and an elaborate underground base.

+In the 2007 de Souza reboot (also set in South America, but in a different fictional country), Sheena's name was Rachel Rivington Cardwell (also spelled "Caldwell" in the later Devil's Due and Moonstone series, and "Cadwell" in the early Dynamite series), a homage to her father's name in the original 1940s comics.
+An orphan raised in the hidden city of Piatiti, Sheena was actually the long-lost granddaughter of the ruthless industrialist Harrison Cardwell, and was revered by the tribal peoples of the Zona Prohibida (the unexplored interior of Val Verde) as the "Matayana," the legendary protectress of the Mother Forest.
+In addition to several human sidekicks – the idealistic environmental activist Bob Kellerman, cynical Cardwell security head Martin Ransome, college student Chamo, and fellow rich girl Tyler Pinto – she shared a telepathic link with three animal partners: the black jaguar Yagua, scarlet macaw Pete, and spider monkey Chim.

 Reception

-Sheena was ranked 59th in Comics Buyer's Guides "100 Sexiest Women in Comics" list.
+In 2011, Brent Frankenhoff of Comics Buyer's Guide described Sheena as likely the best known "jungle queen"-type character, and called her one of the sexiest female characters in comics.